SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 If you want to use an existing Otel Collector then this step can be skipped by selecting the option of using an existing Collector.

-If you want to create a new Collector please select **Add a new Collector** option.
+If you want to create a new Collector, select the **Add a new Collector** option.

 Select the platform for which you want to install the Sumo OpenTelemetry Collector.